WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 We take all information from publicly available sources as we do not assume that potential users would sign NDAs prior to using a wallet.
 We also do not consider hard to find information.
-Our verdict therefore is based on what we can find within a few clicks from the playstore description.
+Our verdict therefore is based on what we can find within a few clicks from the Playstore description.

 Once we find the wallet's website, we try to answer the following questions: